Don Villarejo

 Don Villarejo (January 17, 1937 – November 19, 2021) was an American researcher, writer, and leader in the struggle for civil rights and social justice from 1955 until his death in 2021.
+His research career primarily focused on theoretical physics, chemical physics, and farmworker health and safety.

 Biography

 Don Villarejo was born to June Blythe and Oscar Villarejo on January 17, 1937.
 While studying physics at the University of Chicago, he met and married his wife, Merna, in 1959.
 The couple had two daughters.
 Viillarejo died on November 19, 2021.

 Career

 During the period of graduate study and a nine-month post-doctoral appointment at the University of Chicago, he published nine papers in scientific journals in both experimental and theoretical physics, and chemical physics.
 During the same period, he co-founded an independent quarterly magazine, New University Thought (NUT), and served on the editorial board for four years.
 He wrote two articles in NUT, both in political economy, one in the 1960 inaugural issue, the other, a lengthy, multi-part piece in 1961–62.

 Villarejo's academic career was focused on physics.
 He joined the faculty of the Physics Department at the University of California, Los Angeles in 1968, serving until 1975.
 He taught physics part-time at the University of California Davis for several years thereafter.